nrwl/nx/docs/shared/guides/module-federation/faster-builds.md

 nx serve shell --open --devRemotes=shop,cart
 ```

-The above command will start the `shop` and `cart` remotes in development mode, but `about` will remain static.
+The above command starts the `shop` and `cart` remotes in development mode, but `about` will remain static.

 ## What was generated?